 Try to search www.kayak.com.
-I don't know when you want to travel, but from my search in Aug i get Etihad Airways, Ethiopian Air and Emirates as the cheapest. about 10 years ago
+I don't know when you want to travel, but from my search in Aug i get Etihad Airways, Ethiopian Air and Emirates as the cheapest. over 11 years ago

 I am in Penang for 2 weeks.
 Can anyone suggest some of the best sites to see or other islands worth visiting around the area?